The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models

 \subsection{Additional performance metrics}

 Due to the space constraints, in the paper we report F1 score for SQuAD v1.1, matched accuracy for MNLI, and accuracy for QQP dataset.
 As all of our hyper-parameters for MNLI and QQP are exactly the same, we refer to these two datasets as GLUE.
-We believe these hyper-parameters will transfer to all other datasets that are part of the GLUE benchmark.
 In Table \ref{tab:10_30_gradual_v2} we report the additional metrics too: exact match (EM) for SQuAD v1.1, mismatched accuracy for MNLI, and F1 score for QQP dataset.
 Tables \ref{tab:10_30_gradual_stdev} and \ref{tab:sparse-transfer-deviations} present standard deviations of the corresponding results in Tables \ref{tab:10_30_gradual}, \ref{tab:sparse-transfer} and \ref{tab:10_30_gradual_v2}.
 Finally, Table \ref{tab:downstream-block-additional} presents the exact-match metric for the corresponding results in Table \ref{tab:downstream-block}.